opendatainitiative/opendatainitiative.github.io/README.md

 The Open Data Initiative website is a Next.js-powered platform dedicated to reviewing government transparency and policies with a focus on Northern California.

 The Federal DOGE seems like a good model to start with.
-We will follow DOGE's progress and adopt their methods and approach where appropriate.
+Follow where the costs are.
+We can follow DOGE's progress and adopt their methods and approach where appropriate.

 Following Chamath Palihapitiya’s analogy of government spending as a three layer onion:

-	- people: review headcounts and their job titles. what is theit purpose and fuunction.
+# people: review headcounts and their job titles. what is theit purpose and fuunction.
-	- Infrastructure: building leases. many are on 1 year leases and remain largely unused and empty.
+# Infrastructure: building leases. many are on 1 year leases and remain largely unused and empty.
-	- Service and IT: this area might be an interesting place find spending as it is generally overlooked. these contracts can be large and long lasting.
+# Service and IT: this area might be an interesting place find spending as it is generally overlooked. these contracts can be large and long lasting.

 This project will be posting X as @cali_doge.

 ## Technical Stack